intel-iot-devkit/smart-video-workshop/object-detection/README.md

 <br>

-The Model Optimizer converts a pretrained Caffe* model to make it compatible with the Intel Inference Engine and optimizes it for Intel architecture.
+The Model Optimizer converts a pretrained Caffe* model to make it compatible with the Intel Inference Engine and optimizes it for Intel® architecture.
 These are the files you would include with your C++ application to apply inference to visual data.

 > **Note:** if you continue to train or make changes to the Caffe* model, you would then need to re-run the Model Optimizer on the updated model.